team-leevio/happy-elementor-addons/readme.txt

 10. **[Caldera Forms](https://happyaddons.com/elementor-caldera-forms-widget-demo/)** - This widget can help you to display your caldera forms to display on your web pages designed with Elementor.
 [Check demo](https://happyaddons.com/elementor-caldera-forms-widget-demo/)
 11. **[weForms](https://happyaddons.com/elementor-we-forms-widget-demo/)** - Designed forms using weForms plugin and looking for a way to display those on your Elementor powered pages?
 This is the answer for that.
 [Check demo](https://happyaddons.com/elementor-we-forms-widget-demo/)
 12. **[Ninja Forms](https://happyaddons.com/elementor-ninja-form-widget-demo/)** - Use this widget to embed forms created using Ninja Forms to display seamlessly on your web pages.
 Various styling options will help you to look at them even better.
 [Check demo](https://happyaddons.com/elementor-ninja-form-widget-demo/)
-12. **WPForms** - Use this widget to embed forms created using WPForms to display seamlessly on your web pages.
+12. **[WPForms](https://happyaddons.com/elementor-wpform-widget-demo/)** - Use this widget to embed forms created using WPForms to display seamlessly on your web pages.
 Various styling options will help you to look at them even better.
 13. **[Dual Button](https://happyaddons.com/elementor-dual-button-widget-demo/)** - DualButton widget allows you to add two flexible and trendy action buttons in your sections, in different styles.
+14. **Testimonial**

 ### Included Free Extensions
 **Happy Effects**